RenneLab/CnR-flow/README.rst

     | Fill the required task input paramaters in "nextflow.config"
     | For detailed setup instructions, see the  |Task Setup|
       section of |docs_link|_
-    | *Additionally, configure your system executor, time, and memory settings in the pipe
+    | *Additionally, for usage on a SLURM, PBS, or other cluster,
-      configuration file, if necessary*
+      configure your system executor, time, and memory settings in this pipe configuration file.*
     |

     .. code-block:: bash

         # Configure: